netlify/build/README.md

 ### Anatomy of a plugin

-Plugins consist of two files:
+A plugin consists of two files:

 - A `manfiest.yml` file in the package root with the plugin's name at minimum:
   ```yml